MinikubeAddon/watchpod/README.md

 `minikube mount /"path to files":/mount-9p`
    * Example: `minikube mount /Users/Github/frasaja/watchme:/mount-9p`
    * Leave the tab used to mount open.
 Move back to the tab where minikube is running
+   * Add watchpod.json to root of the directory that will be mounted (look at demo folder for example)
 3. Run `kubectl apply -f https://raw.githubusercontent.com/MinikubeAddon/watchpod/master/watchpod.yaml`
 4. In same non-mount terminal tab, run `minikube service watchpod`
    * Initial build here takes ~60 seconds.
 See "Terminal Output" tab to track progress